The Living Idol

-The Living Idol is a 1957 film American horror film written, produced and directed by Albert Lewin.
+The Living Idol is a 1957 horror film written, produced and directed by Albert Lewin.
+It’s an international co-production film between Mexico and the United States.

 Plot

 An archaeologist believes that a Mexican woman is a reincarnation of an Aztec princess.

 Reception

-According to MGM records the film earned $125,000 in the US and Canada and $225,000 elsewhere, making a loss to the studio of $339,000.
+According to MGM records, the film earned $125,000 in the US and Canada and $225,000 elsewhere, making a loss to the studio of $339,000.